ZachSaucier/sveltekit-blog/src/lib/posts/2015/starting-html-and-css.md

 And we’re also here to help.
 The web development community has a very large sector of trying to help each other out, especially beginners.
 That’s the exact reason why I’m doing this crash course – I want more people to be involved!
 Diversity brings excellence and new ideas.

-Some great resources you should use are <a href="https://stackoverflow.com/">StackOverflow</a> which is by far the leading resource for any programming problems you may face, <a href="https://graphicdesign.stackexchange.com/">GraphicDesign.StackExchange</a> which is the same for designers, and <a href="/blog/resources.html">my resources page</a> which has a lot more specific resources geared towards people starting out.
+Some great resources you should use are <a href="https://stackoverflow.com/">StackOverflow</a> which is by far the leading resource for any programming problems you may face, and <a href="https://graphicdesign.stackexchange.com/">GraphicDesign.StackExchange</a> which is the same for designers.

 <img src="https://res.cloudinary.com/desumhldo/image/upload/v1700365807/cc2/slide27_k08hrd.png" alt="Don't give up.
 It takes time" loading="lazy" />